Continuing Education Activity

 Positron Emission Tomography (PET)

-PET evaluates cellular metabolism, thereby assessing cellular integrity of the myocytes.
+PET evaluates cellular metabolism, thereby assessing the cellular integrity of the myocytes.
 The most commonly used tracer for a PET scan is FDG (fluorodeoxyglucose).
 Uptake of FDG reflects viable tissue, whereas the absence of tracer uptake is a reflection of scar tissue.

 Treatment / Management

 There is no guidelines-based treatment available for stunned myocardium.
 At present, no known medical therapy is available that can hasten the recovery of stunned myocardium.
-Since myocardial stunning is a transient phenomenon and myocardium regain full functionality after some time following reperfusion, the focus of care and medical therapy in patients with stunned myocardium lies in the treatment of underlying ischemic tissue.
+Since myocardial stunning is a transient phenomenon and myocardium regains full functionality after some time following reperfusion, the focus of care and medical therapy in patients with stunned myocardium lies in the treatment of underlying ischemic tissue.
 Ionotropic agents can temporarily assist in cases of severe myocardial dysfunction.

-Hibernating myocardium: When myocardial and left ventricular function is persistently impaired due to chronic reduction in coronary blood flow, myocardium adapts to a low flow state called the hibernating myocardium.
+Hibernating myocardium: When myocardial and left ventricular function is persistently impaired due to chronic reduction in coronary blood flow, the myocardium adapts to a low flow state called the hibernating myocardium.
 Myocardial tissue that undergoes hibernation has reduced contractility due to prolonged poor perfusion but is viable and can recover full functionality with revascularization.
 The important difference between the two phenomena is in the level of blood flow to the tissue.
 Stunned myocardium has, by definition, been reperfused and the ischemia relieved; however, the function remains depressed for hours, days, or even weeks afterward.
 In contrast, hibernating myocardium represents the persistent dysfunction of viable myocytes only during a period of reduced blood flow; when blood flow is restored, ventricular function improves.
 Imaging techniques used to determine myocardial stunning can also help assess hibernating myocardium.

-Stunned myocardium is a temporary state and reperfused myocytes will eventually regain their full contractile function.
+Stunned myocardium is a temporary state, and reperfused myocytes will eventually regain their full contractile function.